 2011 Larissa Brizhik, Ukraine

 2017 João Carlos Marques, Portugal

 The 2018 Medal will be awarded to Professor Stuart Kauffman, Emeritus Professor of Biochemistry at the University of Pennsylvania and affiliate faculty at the Institute for Systems Biology.

 to be delivered by Professor Stuart Kauffman at the University of Siena, Italy.

-For further information about the Prigogine Awards, please contact Professor Carlos Brebbia at the Wessex Institute of Technology.
+For further information about the Prigogine Award, please contact us at the Wessex Institute:

 Ashurst Lodge, Ashurst

 See the following conference web pages for details of recent Prigogine Awards: